godarklight/DarkMultiPlayer/README.md

 Option b) Place DMPUpdater next to DMPServer.exe and run it.

 ###Server console commands
+ban       - Bans a player from the server
+banguid   - Bans a Guid from the server
+banip     - Bans an IP Address from the server
 dekessler - Clears out debris from the server
 exit      - Shuts down the server
 help      - Displays this help
 kick      - Kicks a player from the server
 quit      - Shuts down the server
 say       - Broadcasts a message to clients
+restart   - Restarts the server
 shutdown  - Shuts down the server

 ###Options
 The file is located at DMPServerSettings.txt next to DMPServer.exe.
 You will need to edit this file while the server is offline.
 The file is created on the first server start.

 ####port
 The port to listen on, default 6702.